Deltares/hydromt/docs/dev/architecture/architecture.rst

 ----------

 Each entry in the :class:`DataCatalog` is represented by a :class:`DataSource`.
-A DataSource encapsulates all the logic required to retrieve and standardize a specific dataset, based on the catalog's metadata.
+A DataSource encapsulates all the logic required to retrieve and standardize a specific dataset, based on the catalog's attributes and metadata.
 This abstraction separates data definition (in the catalog) from data access and transformation (in the source).

 When a model requests data by one of the DataCatalog's API functions (e.g. :meth:`get_rasterdataset`, :meth:`get_geodataframe` etc.),